A strong open mapping theorem for surjections from cones onto Banach spaces: Main results

 That (3) implies (4) is trivial, and (4) implies (1) by the positive homogeneity of $T$.\end{proof} \begin{rem} {} \begin{enumerate} \item Since a real or complex Banach space is a complete metric cone, Theorem \ref{thm:open_mapping_theorem} generalizes the Open Mapping Theorem for Banach spaces that was used in the proof of the preparatory Proposition \ref{prop:equivalent_norm}. \item If $C$ is a closed cone in a Banach space, $X$ is a topological vector space, and $T:C\to X$ is continuous, additive and positively homogeneous, then we can conclude that $T$ is an open map, provided that we know beforehand that the closure of $\{Tc:c\in C,\|c\|\leq1\}$ is a neighborhood of 0 in $X$.
 This follows from \citep[Theorem 1]{NgOpenMapping} .
 Since we do not have such a hypothesis, this result does not imply ours.
-The difference is not only that in our case $T$ is assumed to be surjective, but, more fundamentally, that our image space is in fact a Banach space, for which an Open Mapping Theorem is already known to hold that serves as a stepping stone for the more general result. \item In \citep{Valero} an Open Mapping Theorem is established for maps between two abstract cones in a certain class, provided that we know beforehand that these maps satisfy a so-called almost-openess condition.
+The difference is not only that in our case $T$ is assumed to be surjective, but, more fundamentally, that our image space is in fact a Banach space, for which an Open Mapping Theorem is already known to hold that serves as a stepping stone for the more general result. \item In \citep{Valero} an Open Mapping Theorem is established for maps between two abstract cones in a certain class, provided that we know beforehand that these maps satisfy a so-called almost-openness condition.
 Since we do not have such a hypothesis, this result does not imply ours.
-Again the difference lies in the image space: in our context this is not just a cone, but actually a full Banach space with accompanying Open Mapping Theorem. \end{enumerate} \end{rem} We will now proceed with the second basic result, Proposition \ref{prop:continuous_right_inverses_Frechet}, which is concerned with families of continuous right inverses for a surjective (this follows from the hypotheses) map. \begin{prop} Let $X$ be a real or complex normed space and let $Y$ be a real or complex topological vector space, not necessarily Hausdorff and not necessarily over the same field as $X$, with $C\subseteq Y$ a closed not necessarily proper cone.
-Let $I$ be a finite set, possibly empty.
-For each $i\in I$, let $\alpha_{i}\in\mathbb{R}$ and let $\rho_{i}:C\to\mathbb{R}$ be a continuous subadditive positively homogeneous map.
+Again the difference lies in the image space: in our context this is not just a cone, but actually a full Banach space with accompanying Open Mapping Theorem.